College of Education > Academics > Leadership, Language & Curriculum > Graduate Programs > Curriculum Studies (PhD) > Admission Requirements

 A complete application to the PhD program will include the following materials:

 Applicants may be invited to attend an interview with PhD program faculty as part of the application process.
 Interviews are held either at the Lincoln Park campus or by phone, depending on an applicant's availability.
-The Office of Graduate Admission contacts applicants to schedule the interview if one will be required.
+The Office of Graduate Admissions contacts applicants to schedule the interview if one will be required.

 Applicants who have earned a degree outside of the U.S. or who will be considered international students must submit additional materials.
 Visit our International Students page for more information.